 The Hertfordshire stately home of Knebworth reopened its grounds in May, having put in place measures to reduce the risk of infection.
-For just £7 per person, families can safely wander the extensive grounds, picnic on the estate and -- best of all -- go on a dinosaur hunt.
+For just £10 per person (park and gardens only), families can safely wander the extensive grounds, picnic on the estate and -- best of all -- go on a dinosaur hunt.

 Knebworth is most famous for its concerts.
 Almost every star name you can think of -- The Rolling Stones, Led Zeppelin, Elton John, The Beach Boys, Oasis... -- has filled its fields with fans.
 It was also home to Victorian author Edward Bulwer-Lytton, little read these days, but famous for penning the cliched opening line: "It was a dark and stormy night...".